|

 now subdivided as well into; obstacles, and communicating/implementing the

 intermediate objectives that overcome the obstacles.
-(1)
+(1) There

-There is no problem (2)
+is no problem (2) I

-I think the problem is different (3)
+think the problem is different (3) The

-Yes, but the solution has negative outcomes (7)
+but the solution has negative outcomes (7) Yes,

-Undefined / fear This is the
+/ fear This is the

 most complete verbalization to date.